Guide

 Placeholder

-An assumption value type indicating the number is a rough guess that needs validation before the model can support a real decision.
+An input value type indicating the number is a rough guess that needs validation before the model can support a real decision.

 See guide section →